Costume Designers

 Paris Haute Couture Ateliers

-Access to world-class Parisian cutting rooms, tailoring workshops, and specialty craftspeople — milliners, corset-makers, embroiderers — supporting productions of any scale.
+We open access to top Parisian cutting rooms, tailoring workshops, and specialty craftspeople — milliners, corset-makers, embroiderers — who support shoots of any scale.

 04.